ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 ```

 A couple of examples should make this clear.
 (The two examples draw different
-things - try them out).
+things, so experiment with them).
 Note the first example uses `open` to open the Graphics
-module then calls `open_graph` and the second one uses `Graphics.open_graph`
+module, then calls `open_graph`, and the second one uses `Graphics.open_graph`
 directly.

 <!-- $MDX skip -->